-These cranberry herb dog treats are doggone delicious and full of healthy goodness too.
+Yummy gummies for our tummies!
+These cranberry herb dog treats are doggone delicious and full of healthy goodness.
+And they look doggone great, too.
+They get their all natural colour from the cranberry mixture, boosted to a beautiful bright red with a dash of yummy healthy beetroot powder.
 Here’s the easy recipe and full details on how to make the cranberry gummy dog treats.
-Yum!

 From Cranberry Sauce to Gummy Dog Treat